sys27/xFunc/README.md

 ## Features:

-* Calculating expressions (maths and logics);
+* Calculating expressions (maths and logics, all supported expressions see on project's wiki);
 * Supporting measures of angles;
 * Derivative and simplifying expressions;
 * Plotting graphs;
 * Truth tables;
-* Supported Framework: 4.0 (or higher) and Portable (.Net 4.0 or higher, Silverlight 4 or higher and Windows Store App)
+* Supported Framework: 4.0 (or higher).

 ## Bug Tracker